-Jeff Baker has been a trial lawyer for more than 40 years.
+Jeff Baker has been a trial lawyer for more than 45 years.
 He graduated from Harvard College and from SUNY at Buffalo Law School.
 He was a felony trial lawyer in the Bernalillo County District Attorney's office and the New Mexico Public Defender's office.
 He served as chief of the civil litigation division for the Legal Department of the City of Albuquerque before going into private practice.
 He is recognized by Martindale Hubbell with its highest rating (AV), and by Best Lawyers in America.
-Jeff has served as special assistant disciplinary counsel to the New Mexico Supreme Court, and is a member of the Supreme Court Code of Professional Conduct Committee.
-For over 25 years Jeff has been a board member of the Anti-Defamation League (3 times serving as president of the New Mexico region), and he is on the board of Albuquerque Film and Music Experience.
+Jeff is a member of the State Ethics Commission, and has served as special assistant disciplinary counsel to the New Mexico Supreme Court.
+For over 30 years Jeff has been a board member of the Anti-Defamation League (3 times serving as president of the New Mexico region), and he is president of Albuquerque Film and Music Experience, a 501c3.
 He is the Executive Producer of a short anti-bullying film, The Time That Remains.